-Step-by-step conversion routes for commercial pilot licences — ICAO to EASA, FAA to EASA, EASA to GCAA (UAE), and EASA to UK CAA.
+Step-by-step conversion routes for commercial pilot licences — ICAO to EASA, FAA to EASA, EASA to FAA ATP, UK CAA to FAA ATP, EASA to GCAA (UAE), EASA to UK CAA, EASA to JCAB (Japan), and FAA to JCAB (Japan).
 Documents required, exams, costs, and timelines.
-Information sourced from official EASA, UK CAA, and GCAA regulatory documentation.
+Information sourced from official FAA, EASA, UK CAA, GCAA, and JCAB/MLIT regulatory documentation.
 Updated June 2026.

 Note: Licence regulations change.
 Always verify current requirements directly with the relevant national aviation authority before taking any action.
 This guide is for general orientation — it is not legal or regulatory advice.